This blog may contain affiliate links. Read our disclosure policy for more info.

 What to Pack

 Sun protection – There are no trees or shaded areas along the Lake Alta trail.
 Even in the winter, the New Zealand sun is harsh.

-Water – Although the Lake Alta Track is short, bring at least 1 litre of water per person.
+Water – Although the Lake Alta Track is short, bring at least 1 liter of water per person.
 On the steep climb up you’ll be thankful that you have it!

 Decent hiking shoes – The Lake Alta Track is fairly well maintained however sturdy hiking shoes will help you easily navigate rocks and boulders on the way.